-And the Spirit of God was hovering over the face of the waters.
-Genesis 1:2

-• Father, Son and Holy Spirit are all active in the work of creation.
+- And the Spirit of God was hovering over the face of the waters.
+Genesis 1:2 - In Genesis 1:1-2, the Hebrew word translated Spirit is ruach, which literally means "breath" or . - Father, Son and Holy Spirit are all active in the work of creation.
 The Father works in His Son, through His Spirit.